 All 435 House seats will be filled this year.
 So will 36 Senate slots, and 36 governors are scheduled to be elected, too.
 The 500-plus big nationally significant races are fascinating in their smallest details, for the personalities and issues that animate individual elections more than the ultimate scoreboard results.

-Listed below are the slate of races chosen by the ABC News Political Unit to kick off the "14 for 14" project:
+Listed below are the slate of 14 races chosen by the ABC News Political Unit:

 Incumbent: Republican Senate Minority Leader Mitch McConnell